 - Preheat oven to 350 degrees.
 Cover a baking sheet with parchment paper or a silicone baking mat.

-- In a medium bowl whisk together the flour, baking soda, cornstarch, and salt.
+- Whisk together the flour, baking soda, cornstarch, and salt in a medium bowl.
 Set it aside.

-- Using a stand or hand mixer cream the butter, sugar and brown sugar together until light and fluffy.
+- Using a stand or hand mixer on medium speed, cream the butter, sugar, and brown sugar together until light and fluffy.
 Turn the mixer to low.
-Add the vanilla and the eggs one at a time mixing just until incorporated.
+Add the vanilla and the eggs one at a time, mixing just until incorporated.

-- Using a 1 1/2 tablespoon cookie scoop drop the dough on to the prepared baking sheet leaving 3 inches between the dough balls.
-See Pro-Tip below.
+- Using a 1½ tablespoon cookie scoop, drop the dough onto the prepared baking sheet, leaving 3 inches between the dough balls.
 Bake for 11-13 minutes or until the cookies are browned.
-Let the cookies cool for 5 minutes before moving them to cookie cooling racks.
+Let the cookies cool for 5 minutes before moving them to cookie-cooling racks.

 Notes

-- Store baked cookies on the counter in an air tight container for up to 7 days.
+- Store baked cookies on the counter in an airtight container for up to 5 days.

 On the hunt for more delicious recipes?
 Follow Small Town Woman on Facebook, Pinterest, and Instagram.